madprops/blog/airc.md

 I decided to make an irc bot that would make requests to the openai api.

-I thought it could become some sort of consultant people in my irc room can ask questions to.
+I thought it could become some sort of consultant people in my irc channel can ask questions to.

 So I signed up for an account and decided to make a simple bot in nodejs.